Hum Tumhare Hain Sanam: Plot

-Dev Narayan lives with his daughter Laxmi and her two children, Radha and Prashant.
-He also takes care of two orphans, Gopal and Nita.
-When Dev refuses to pay for the surgery of Laxmi’s husband, Ramnath, Laxmi leaves his house with her children.
-Ramnath later dies.
-One evening, while feeding her children, Laxmi notices a destitute orphan named Suraj and decides to adopt him.
-Radha quickly forms a strong, sisterly bond with Suraj.
+Dev Narayan lives with his daughter Laxmi and her children, Radha and Prashant.
+He also looks after two orphans, Gopal and Nita.
+When he refuses to pay for surgery on Ramnath, Laxmi's husband, she leaves with her children.
+Ramnath eventually dies.
+One day, when Laxmi was feeding dinner to her kids, she spots and adopts an orphaned boy named Suraj, whom Radha forms a sisterly bond with.